smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 >Good software is like a good bitch.
 It always does what it is supposed to.

 This kind of humour creates a pointless 'us' vs 'them' attitude many men and women find repulsive.
-But with these kind of moronic flipancies being far too common in tech, then perhaps silly Python humor might not save the day.
+But with these kind of moronic flipancies being far too common in tech, then perhaps silly Python boy-humor might not save the day.

-Maybe we got some way to go before we can make fun of this by wearing a dress?
+Maybe we got some more important priorities to take care of, before we can all make fun of this by wearing dresses?